SkylineCommunications/dataminer-docs/connector-help/connector_help/Diversitel_Communications_UPC_12A.md

 This device is an **uplink power controller**.
 Its purpose is to compensate the rain fade effect in satellite communications by automatically adjusting the transmitting power.
 It provides a method of determining the rain attenuation along the path to the satellite and controlling the uplink transmitter power so that the power incident at the satellite remains nearly constant during rain attenuation events.
 Additional external gain control modules can be connected and configured.

-With this driver, you can monitor and configure this device via a serial connection.
+With this connector, you can monitor and configure this device via a serial connection.

 ## About